 Losing Weight with Green Tea

-This is not only because green tea contains almost no calories and therefore, unlike many other drinks, does not disturb the energy balance.
-The various ingredients in green tea have a significant effect on the metabolism and, what is more, the bitter/secondary plant substances have a beneficial effect against sweet food cravings and a positive effect on the liver and hormone balance.
+In addition to this, green tea is also believed to have a significant effect on weight loss.
+It contains almost no calories and therefore does not disturb the energy balance, unlike many other beverages.
+What is more, the various ingredients in green tea have a significant effect on the metabolism, the bitter/secondary plant substances help to protect against sweet food cravings and overall it has a positive effect on the liver and hormone balance.

-The combination of various green tea varieties throughout the day should be a focal point, especially Gyokuro (morning), Sencha (midday), Bancha (evening) and Matcha (2-3 times a week).
-In addition, or in more difficult cases, further special teas and green tea extract can be used (see below).
+The combination of various green tea varieties throughout the day is ideal.
+We recommend Gyokuro (morning), Sencha (midday), Bancha (evening) and Matcha (2-3 times a week).
+In more difficult cases, further special teas and green tea extract can be used (see below).

 Studies on Weight Loss with Green Tea